 The museum hosts a range of permanent exhibitions that tell the story of Morpeth including the railway, housing, working industries and families.
 These are supported by a suite of ever changing exhibitions that can focus on different themes of Morpeth and as new and interesting historical elements are discovered or restored.

 Exhibitions range from early and family history to specific industries as well as the modern perspective.

 Visitor packages are available for group bookings, including talks, heritage walks and/or morning tea etc. Local family histories are onsite and visitors can research their local roots.
 School groups are also welcome.

-Morpeth Museum’s mission is ‘To collect, preserve and interpret the history of Morpeth and district for future generations’.
+Morpeth Museum works to collect, preserve and interpret the history of Morpeth and the district for future generations’.
 Add Morpeth Museum to your list when you visiting Morpeth to learn the history of the area from friendly and knowledgeable volunteers.